Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 Do you have an automatic transmission and 1998-2003 model?
 It uses the "01M" automatic transmission.
 Expect lower fuel mileage.
 It has also proven to be less reliable than the manual transmission.
 Regular fluid changes should help but many feel that the problem is the design of the transmission.
 The 01M shares many internal parts with the pre-1998 096 automatic transmission.
 See 1000q: auto fluid change.
 The 2004 and up auto transmissions seem to be much better and fairly reliable.
 The good news is that problems seem to creep up rather than suddenly fail.
 If you are experiencing a delayed reverse or delayed forward engagement, you may be experiencing the onset of automatic transmission failure, seek mechanical advice.

 The turn signal/hazard switch had a recall.
 The hazard switch is also the turn signal relay, it should have been replaced under recall or you can just pull the switch out and replace yourself.
+A problem that comes up is a clicking turn signal due to dust buildup contaminating the switch.
+See 1000q: clicking turn signal fix for the repair.

 The nut holding on the air conditioning compressor clutch pulley sometimes comes loose, if you are already down there, take a second to check it and tighten it to torque.
 See pics and torque specs here: 1000q: AC nut fix